Application Deadline: April 1, 2022

 Decision Letters will be sent by April 15

 Online Prep Session

 May 15–May 30, 2022

-A virtual workshop where IBA member students and faculty research mentors gather to experience the entire process of conducting research in mathematical biology.
+A workshop where IBA member students and faculty research mentors gather to experience the complete process of conducting research in mathematical biology.

 Faculty Mentors present cutting-edge research projects that they are interested in directing and collaborating on with other faculty.
 Then students visit with each faculty mentor to decide which project they want to work on throughout the year.
 The workshop continues with programming and scientific/technical writing boot camps.
 The workshop also includes presentations on various career directions.
 Current and former graduate students give presentations on graduate school experience and life as a professional working in a data-analysis related industry.
 Each day ends with a fun activity.